 easy for you.

 Before you start looking for an apartment, think about what your must-haves are for your new home.
-Perhaps you can downsize all the way to a one-bedroom.
+For example, perhaps you can downsize all the way to a one-bedroom.
 Or maybe you want a second bedroom to be a guest room or office.
-Perhaps an elevator building makes sense for you because you don’t want to have to walk up flights of stairs.
+Maybe an elevator building makes sense because you don’t want to walk up flights of stairs.
 Communicate these must-haves to your realtor ahead of time to help you narrow the search.

 Moving to New York City or downsizing your home, in general, requires assessing what size apartment you can live in.
-This can be a shock coming from a large home from the suburbs.
-It can also be an exciting time for you to start a new chapter.
+This can be a shock coming from a large home in the suburbs.
+However, it can also be an exciting time for you to start a new chapter.